 I’ve psychoanalyzed who I consider to be the prime Tom Brady meal kit customer, and it’s a dude with disposable income who goes to the gym twice a week but owns enough sleeveless Under Armour muscle tees to outfit a JV baseball team.
 I’ll admit it would be really hard to come up with ideas for high-protein, gluten-free, vegan meals every week, and TB12 takes the guesswork out of it.
 All the meals aren’t winners—like Tom Brady in the Super Bowl—but neither are the gluten-free/vegan recipes you’d find online, probably.
 So if you are part of that very narrow subset of wealthy customers looking for athletic-minded, gluten-free, superfood-packed vegan meals, Brady has your back.

-On another note, I did not became the wall-climbing, kettlebell-heaving, rope-ladder-shredding beast I’d so earnestly hoped for.
+On another note, I did not become the wall-climbing, kettlebell-heaving, rope-ladder-shredding beast I’d so earnestly hoped for.
 I probably lost a pound or two by eating virtuously for two weeks, but I plan to offset that with beer and the Girl Scout cookies I hid from my boyfriend’s ravenous kitchen raids.
 I can’t say I hated the TB12 meals, but they didn’t inspire me to tell all my friends about them, convince me to go vegan, or shave time off my average running pace.
 Tom Brady is still a cheater and an asshole, and now he’s $156 richer.